Become an SAFTD Firearms Instructor

 - SAFTD Instructor level class.
 (1 Day training)

 - Have proof of First Aid, CPR and AED Certification (National or State recognized organization)-(Must be up to date.)

 - Must be at least 21 years old.

-- Liability Insurance is HIGHLY recomended with minimum of 1,000,000 coverage.
+- Liability Insurance is HIGHLY recommended with minimum of 1,000,000 coverage.

-- Must be a U.S. Citizens or meet ITAR requiremants or Legal Permanent Resident with valid immigration card.
+- Must be a U.S. Citizens or meet ITAR requirements or Legal Permanent Resident with valid immigration card.
 (ITAR)

 - Must speak, write and understand English.

-- Must be able to legally posses and handle firearms under both Federal and State laws.
+- Must be able to legally possess and handle firearms under both Federal and State laws.

 OTHER INSTRUCTOR LEVELS